psychemedia/storytelling-notes/matty_groves.md

 So will I not for thee, Barnard,

-Although I am thy wedded wife.”
+Although I am thy wedded wife."

 He cut her paps from off her breast.